 Out of Control Sexual Behavior (Sex/Porn Addiction)

 There is considerable debate about whether one can be addicted to sex and/or porn.
-See my blog post for more information re: my stance on this.
+See my blog post for more information re: this.

 Difficulties I treat:

-Psychotherapy: Psychotherapy (aka: "talk therapy") can be helpful for individuals struggling with out of control sexual behaviors.
+Psychotherapy: Psychotherapy (aka: "talk therapy") can be helpful for individuals struggling with compulsive or out-of-control sexual behaviors.
 In therapy, I will help you define what healthy sexuality looks like for you, including an exploration of your personal values, consent, disease prevention, non-exploitation, honesty, and pleasure.
 I will help you work towards your goals utilizing empirically-based treatment from a non-judgmental stance.